milojezek/milojezek/README.md

 - 🌱 Currently learning Python and computer science
-- 👀 After mastering the basics >>> different Python libraries
+- 👀 Interested in GUI and game programming and AI
-- 📫 You can reach me on LinkedIn
+- 📫 Feel free to reach me on LinkedIn

 <!---
 milojezek/milojezek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.